SPEAK UP

 Nearly 15,000 people now live in East Austin’s Mueller neighborhood.
 Hundreds of residents and visitors exercise their dogs in Mueller daily.
 As Mueller’s population has grown, conflicts between dogs and people are on the rise because there’s no safe space for dogs and their owners to safely socialize and play.

-In 2024 the Austin Parks & Recreation Department (PARD) offered to fund a six-month pilot project for an off-leash dog park in the city-owned Southeast Greenway at Mueller.
-However, a greenways maintenance agreement between the city and the Mueller Property Owners Association (POA) requires both parties to approve an off-leash dog park in the greenways.
+In 2024 the Austin Parks & Recreation Department (PARD) offered to fund a six-month pilot project for an off-leash dog park in Mueller.
+However, a greenways maintenance agreement between the city and the Mueller Property Owners Association (POA) requires both parties to approve off-leash space in the greenways.

 ACT NOW to engage in the process!